A principle objective of #FreshAirSchools is to equip school stakeholders with educational material which:

 A Frequently Asked Questions resource has been formulated by “scientists and engineers with many years of collective research experience related to indoor air quality, aerosol science, aerosol disease transmission, and engineered control systems for aerosols.”
 Read it here.

 The Building and Engineering Services Association have produced a Beginners Guide to Indoor Air Quality, suitable for use by school leadership teams, buildings managers, facilities managers and caretakers.

 As confirmed in the Health and Safety Executives guidance on Ventilation and air conditioning during the coronavirus (COVID-19) pandemic, “The law says employers must make sure there’s an adequate supply of fresh air (ventilation) in enclosed areas of the workplace.
 This has not changed during the pandemic.”
-Further information on fulfilling this duty is available in our Template Letter to Councillors and MP’s.

 The HSE guidance should be read in full and adhered to by all parties responsible for the safe running of schools, alongside Ventilation Guidance from the Chartered Institute of Building Services Engineers.